 Is Aspartame Unhealthy?

-A September 2017 review in Nutrition Journal noted that there are numerous evidence gaps related to the health effects of nonnutritive sweeteners, including aspartame, so more research is necessary to affirm their safety.
+A September 2017 review in Nutrition Journal noted there are numerous evidence gaps related to the health effects of nonnutritive sweeteners, including aspartame, so more research is necessary to affirm their safety.

 Diet Soda Without Aspartame

 Reduced and no-sugar versions of drinks provide a way to cut back on sugar without having to give up the beverages you enjoy.
+However, some diet sodas can hurt your stomach, causing gas and bloating.

 From Coca-Cola, for example, Diet Coke with Splenda or Coca-Cola Life are options for diet soda without aspartame.
 Splenda is an artificial sweetener made from sugar.
-The chemical structure is altered so that much of it passes through your body undigested and unabsorbed.
+The chemical structure is altered so much of it passes through your body undigested and unabsorbed.

 Coca-Cola Life is sweetened with a blend of cane sugar and stevia leaf extract.
 Stevia is a naturally sweet plant that can be used to offer noncaloric sweetening.
 Coca-Cola Life has 35 percent fewer calories than traditional Coke and less added sugar.